Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Get started with referencing in Xref today for free.
 No credit card required.

-If hiring great people is crucial to your company’s success or if you’re in the business of recruiting for an industry that is facing a skills shortage; then you have a lot to benefit and gain from sourcing great passive candidates.
+If hiring great people is crucial to your company’s success or you’re in the business of recruiting for an industry that is facing a skills shortage; then you have a lot to gain from building strategy for identifying and sourcing passive candidates.

-Passive candidates could be the answer for your most challenging recruitment activities and hard-to-fill roles, here’s why:
+Passive candidates seems to be the answer for challenging recruitment activities and hard-to-fill roles, here is why:

-Less competition and stressful timeline: Active candidates make themselves available in the market which means they are interviewing with multiple companies at the same time, the decision to hire could be a rushed one so that you don't lose them to the competition.
+Less competition and stressful timelines: Active candidates make themselves available in the market which means they are interviewing with multiple companies at the same time, the decision to hire could end up being rushed to avoid losing them to the competition.
 Which isn't the case with a passive candidate; if your process takes a little longer, you don't need to worry about a competing offer.

 As competition for the perfect candidate intensifies, staffing professionals and recruiters try new sourcing strategies to acquire the best candidates (active or passive).
-As this article deliberates that passive candidates are not necessarily looking for a role change, they may not be active on traditional job search platforms.
+As passive candidates are not necessarily looking for a role change, they may not be active on traditional job search platforms.
 Here are some techniques to source these hard-to-find candidates.

 Make your database a storehouse of candidate information.
-While a candidate may not have been a good fit for a position advertised in the past, he may be perfect for future opportunities.
+While a candidate may not have been a good fit for a position advertised in the past, they may be perfect for future opportunities.
 With a good database, you can record a candidate's strengths, qualifications, experiences and more.
-The best way to organise a database is through an applicant tracking system.

 With online reference checking providers like Xref, your referee database can go a long way.
 Xref has identified a way to help clients discover talent in the market through People Search; a standalone analytics platform that will allow users quickly and easily search and filter the referee data that is already held in their Xref account.